-The City's responses to the findings identified in our audit are described in the accompanying schedule of findings.
-We did not audit the City's responses and accordingly, we express no opinion on them.
+The City's response to the finding identified in our audit is described in the accompanying schedule of findings.
+We did not audit the City's response and, accordingly, we express no opinion on it.

-We also noted certain matters not requiring inclusion in this report that we reported to the City's management in a separate letter dated May 4, 2012.
+We also noted certain matters not requiring inclusion in this report that we reported to the City's management in a separate letter dated August 30, 2013.